apache/fluo/docs/install.md

             ./lib/fetch.sh ahz -Daccumulo.version=1.7.2 -Dhadoop.version=2.7.2 -Dzookeeper.version=3.4.8

-5. Fluo needs more dependencies than what is available from Hadoop, Accumulo, and Zookeeper.
+3. Fluo needs more dependencies than what is available from Hadoop, Accumulo, and Zookeeper.
 These extra dependencies need to be downloaded to `lib/` using the command below:

         ./lib/fetch.sh extra

-You are now ready to use the Fluo command script.
+You are now ready to use the `fluo` script.

 ## Fluo command script